Shekhar9521/Shekhar9521/README.md

 - 💬 Ask me about ...Tech related Stuff.
 - 📫 How to reach me: ...[Linkedin](https://www.linkedin.com/in/chandra-shekhar-shukla-964389191/)
 - 😄 Pronouns: ...he/him
-- ⚡ Fun fact: ...“If I could have any superpower, it would be coding"
+- ⚡ Fun fact: ...“If I could have any superpower, it would be coding".